tommcfarlin/theme-customizer-example/README.md

 ## Changelog

+_0.5.0_ (2013 September 25)_
+* Implementing the "Color Scheme" options, the "Theme Font" options, and the "Copyright Message" option

 _0.4.0 (2013 September 24)_
 * Implementing the 'Display Options' section with a 'Display Header' setting and checkbox control